 Criminal defense attorneys are generally hired after someone is arrested and charged with a crime.
 But if someone is receiving phone calls from police or is under investigation for a crime, a lawyer may be able to prevent arrests or charges before they happen.

-If you suspect you could be in trouble or if you feel as if a police officer is being accusatory, there are steps you can take to protect your rights.
+If you suspect you could be in trouble, if you feel as if a police officer is being accusatory, or if you are questioned by the police but not charged with a crime, there are steps you can take to protect your rights.

 Three Types of Police Questioning

 Whenever a police officer questions someone, an explanation of rights and obligations is required.
 There are different rules for each situation.